 Where to try:

-Art studios like Art Journey conduct structured clay art workshops on weekends, guiding both kids and parents through the sculpting process.
+Art studios like Art Journey conduct structured clay art jamming on weekends, guiding both kids and parents through the sculpting process.
 It’s an engaging way to spend an hour or two while making something completely unique.

 This is a newer trend that’s quickly gaining popularity in Singapore.
 Kids select a figurine (like a superhero, princess, or animal), and paint it with their own choice of colors and designs.
 Some studios even offer 3D scanning and printing to make a mini model of your child!